Fleet Street: Notable buildings

 In the High Middle Ages senior clergymen had their London palaces in the street.
 Place-names surviving with this connection are Peterborough Court and Salisbury Court after their respective Bishops' houses here; apart from the Knights Templars' establishment the Whitefriars monastery is recalled by Whitefriars Street and the remains of its undercroft have been preserved in a public display area.
 A Carmelite church was established on Fleet Street in 1253, but it was destroyed during the Reformation in 1545.

 Today three churches serve the spiritual needs of the three 'communities' associated with the area of the street.
 Temple Church was built by the Knights Templar in 1162 and serves the legal profession.
 St Bride's Church was established as early as the 6th century and was later designed by Sir Christopher Wren in a style that complemented St Mary Le Bow further east in the City.
 It remains the London church most associated with the print industry.
 St Dunstan-in-the-West also dates from the 12th century supplements these as the local parish (as opposed to guild church) and is the London home for the Romanian Orthodox church.

 To the south lies an area of legal buildings known as the Temple, formerly the property of the Knights Templar, which at its core includes two of the four Inns of Court: the Inner Temple and the Middle Temple.
 There are many lawyers' offices (especially barristers' chambers) in the vicinity.
 The gatehouse to Middle Temple Lane was built by Sir Christopher Wren in 1684.
 To the west, at the junction with Strand are the Royal Courts of Justice whilst at the eastern end of the street the Old Bailey is near Ludgate Circus.

 As a principal route leading to and from the City, Fleet Street was especially noted for its taverns and coffeehouses.
 Many notable persons of literary and political fame such as Samuel Johnson frequented these, and journalists would regularly meet in pubs to collect stories.
-Some, such as Ye Olde Cock Tavern at No. 22 and Ye Olde Cheshire Cheese at No. 145, have survived to the 21st century and are Grade II listed.
+Some have survived to the 21st century and are grade II listed: Ye Olde Cock Tavern at No. 22, The Tipperary at No. 66, the Old Bell at No. 95, the Punch Tavern at No. 98 and Ye Olde Cheshire Cheese at No. 145.
 The El Vino wine bar moved to No. 47 in 1923, quickly becoming popular with lawyers and journalists.
 Women were not allowed in the bar until 1982, and then only because of a court order.
 The Old Bank of England, which from 1888 to 1975 was a trading house for the country's central bank, is now a Grade II listed pub.

 Since 1971, the southern side of the street has been part of the Fleet Street Conservation Area, which ensures buildings are regularly maintained and the character of the street is preserved.
 The area expanded to the north side in 1981.